 Hence the average closing price of Marico over the last 5 trading sessions is 244.66

-As you can see, we have included the latest data (28th July), and discarded the oldest data (21st July) to calculate the 5 day average.
-On 29th, we would include 29th data and exclude 22nd data, on 30th we would include 30th data point but eliminate 23rd data, so on and so forth.
+As you can see, we have included the latest data (28th July) and discarded the oldest data (21st July) to calculate the 5-day average.
+On 29th, we would include 29th data and exclude 22nd data, on 30th, we would include 30th data point but eliminate 23rd data, so on.

-So essentially, we are moving to the latest data point and discarding the oldest to calculate the latest 5 day average.
+We are essentially moving to the latest data point and discarding the oldest to calculate the latest 5-day average.
 Hence the name “moving” average!

 For those of you familiar with excel, here is a screenshot of how moving averages are calculated on MS Excel.
 Notice how the cell reference moves in the average formula, eliminating the oldest to include the latest data points.

 As it is evident, the moving average changes as and when the closing price changes.
 As calculated above, a moving average is called a ‘Simple Moving Average’ (SMA).
 Since we are calculating it as per the latest 5 days of data, it is called referred to as 5 Day SMA.